PlaceholderGroup/homework/README.md

 ## Summary of Hours and Justification
 - Anne Ning
 - Jack Detrick
+  - I did not track my precise hours, but I'm certain that my work has met the required quota of 45 hours.
+Especially when considering design work and app architecture discussions.
+I spent time researching       database best practices, Expo documentation, and working with the frontend team to structure the backend to best support them.
+I've made commits to the repo, primarily the db_branch, and merged them with the mvp branch.
 - Jonah Carter
 - Kevin Long
   - I did not track the exact number of hours I spent on this project.
 I am however confident that it is well over 45 hours even in just the past month, let alone the whole span of the project and semester.
 In addition to [the many commits](https://github.com/PlaceholderGroup/app/commits/main/) I made to the repository, I also frequently joined in and contributed to official and unofficial team meetings and discussions.
 I additionally performed extensive research into each of the components of our project, most notably the sharing technologies and data interchange formats we used.